 To sail on these boats contact: www.thamescruises.com

 In 1981, the Tidal Cruisers fleet consisted of the ex-Mears/Thames Launches boats Hurlingham and Marchioness, plus the smaller Clairest of 1975, running charter trips from central London.
 Clairest had been replaced with Viscountess, another ex-Mears boat, by 1983.
 They were joined by the Royal Princess by 1985, when regular services between Westminster and Greenwich were being run.
 In 1988, Old London and Zodiac were acquired from London launches along with a Westminster-Thames Barrier service.
 Zodiac was soon disposed of leaving Hurlingham, Old London, Royal Princess and Viscountess which are all in the 2006 fleet.
 Tidal Cruisers had become Thames Cruises by 1999, and Thames Princess (ex-Feanprinses) joined in 2002, by which time the Greenwich services had ceased.
 Thames Cruises continue to run charter services only, between central London and Hampton Court.
+Chevening was added to the fleet after the cessation of Catamaran Cruisers services in September 2007, but did not operate during the 2008 season. meanwhile, Viscountess had been offered for sale.

 Contact: www.thamescruises.com

-Ships on this Page:-
+Ships and Piers on this Page:-

-Hurlingham - Joseph Mears, Thames Launches, Tidal Cruisers, Thames Cruises - built: 1915
+Hurlingham - Joseph Mears, Thames Launches, Tidal Cruisers, Thames Cruises - (built: 1915)

-Royal Princess - Thames Launches - built: 1935
+Royal Princess - Thames Launches - (built: 1935)

-Thames Princess - built 1986
+Thames Princess - Thames Cruises:2002- (built 1986)

-Viscountess - Joseph Mears, Thames Launches, Catamaran Cruisers, Tidal Cruisers, Thames Cruises - built 1926
+Viscountess - Joseph Mears, Thames Launches, Catamaran Cruisers, Tidal Cruisers, Thames Cruises - (built 1926)

 Thames Passenger Boat Pages:-